 Short Lists of Deciduous Trees

-As examples of deciduous trees with great fall color, I list a few below.
-Coloration for these selections ranges from yellow or orange to red or purplish, and some can even produce multi-colored fall foliage.
+Coloration of deciduous trees with great fall color ranges from yellow or orange to red or purplish, and some can even produce multi-colored fall foliage.
 Examples of great specimens for the landscape include:

 Short Lists of Deciduous Shrubs

-As with trees, we can divide deciduous shrubs (bushes) into two categories: shrubs with nice fall foliage, and those whose leaves do not offer much value in autumn.
+As with trees, we can divide deciduous shrubs into two categories: shrubs with nice fall foliage, and those whose leaves do not offer much value in autumn.
 For small properties, growing bushes with dazzling fall-foliage displays is a sensible alternative to growing trees such as sugar maple, which require more space.
 There are even shrubs that put on their best display of foliage in spring, such as Gold Mound spirea.

-The following are examples of deciduous shrubs that I would grow for their fall foliage, alone:
+The following are examples of deciduous shrubs worth growing for their fall foliage, alone:

 By contrast, these deciduous shrubs are grown primarily for their flowers, not for the fall colors of their leaves:

-- Hydrangea shrubs (other than oakleaf hydrangea, which has splendid fall color)
+- Hydrangea shrubs (Hydrangea spp.), other than oakleaf hydrangea (H. quercifolia), which has splendid fall color